 Our company is dependent on the proper functioning of our information systems in operating our business.
 Critical information systems used in daily operations identify and match staffing resources and client assignments and perform billing and accounts receivable functions.
 Our information systems are protected through physical and software safeguards and we have backup remote processing capabilities.
 However, they are still vulnerable to fire, storm, flood, power loss, telecommunications failures, physical or software break-ins and similar events.
 In the event that critical information systems fail or are otherwise unavailable, these functions would have to be accomplished manually, which could temporarily impact our ability to identify business opportunities quickly, to maintain billing and clinical records reliably and to bill for services efficiently.

 WE MAY EXPERIENCE DIFFICULTIES WITH OUR RECENTLY IMPLEMENTED FINANCIAL PLANNING AND REPORTING SYSTEM.

 In March 2001, we implemented a new financial planning and reporting system.
 We may face difficulties or incur additional costs integrating data, including data from companies acquired by us, to make it compatible with the new system.
-If we experience difficulties with our system, our ability to generate timely and accurate financial reports could be adversely affected.
+In addition, we are in the process of upgrading this system.
+If we experience difficulties with our system, or delays relating to the upgrade of the system, our ability to generate timely and accurate financial reports could be adversely affected.